-- Duck Breasts: Score the breast skin in a crisscross pattern.
+- Breasts: Score the breast skin in a crisscross pattern.
 Start with a cold skillet.
 Set the skillet temperature at medium.
 Cook the breast pretty much the way you would a steak: 3-4 minutes on each side for medium rare, starting with the skin side down.
 Save the released fat, for other uses.
 Slice and serve with your favorite sauce.
 Scoll down for my Raw Agrodolce Sauce

-- Duck Liver: As mentioned above, freeze until you have 6-8 duck livers, and make a duck liver pate, or just combine with chicken livers to make a luxurious chopped liver or pate de campagne, or smooth duck mousse above
+- Liver: As mentioned above, freeze until you have 6-8 duck livers, and make a duck liver pate, or just combine with chicken livers to make a luxurious chopped liver or pate de campagne, or smooth duck mousse above

-- Duck Fat is intensely flavored, a little goes a long way and will do wonders on mashed potatoes or other vegetable purees, in omelets, in pasta, in risotto, used to fry onions for chopped liver, in a soup, or just smeared on a piece of toast.
+- Fat is intensely flavored, a little goes a long way and will do wonders on mashed potatoes or other vegetable purees, in omelets, in pasta, in risotto, used to fry onions for chopped liver, in a soup, or just smeared on a piece of toast.

-- Duck Cracklings: Scatter on a salad, a pasta or rice dish, vegetable puree, or as a garnish for a soup.
+- Cracklings: Scatter on a salad, a pasta or rice dish, vegetable puree, or as a garnish for a soup.

+Agrodolce is Italian for sweet and sour.
 My favorite accompaniment to duck breast.
 Mine is uncooked and blended smooth, and comes together in minutes.
 It is easily made meatless, to accommodate other, meatless, dishes.
 It is delightfully versatile too.
 We used to enjoy it immensely at Levana Restaurant over duck or sea bass.